ibm-cloud-docs/power-iaas/faq.md

 [Off-premises]{: tag-blue}

-The {{site.data.keyword.powerSys_notm}} on cloud runs in a multi-tenant environment.
+The {{site.data.keyword.powerSys_notm}} runs in a multi-tenant environment.
 If you have signed up for a dedicated host, you can get single-tenant capabilities.

 ## Are there bare-metal options?
 {: #bare}